 1531 Interior Lighting Power Allowance: The interior lighting power allowance shall be calculated by multiplying the gross interior floor area, in square feet, by the appropriate unit lighting power allowance, in watts per square foot, for the use as specified in Table 15-1.
 Accessory uses, including corridors, lobbies and toilet facilities shall be included with the primary use.

-If multiple uses are intended, the lighting power allowance for each type of use shall be separately calculated and summed to obtain the interior lighting power allowance.
+The lighting power allowance for each use shall be separately calculated and summed to obtain the interior lighting power allowance.

-In cases where a lighting plan for only a portion of a building is submitted, the interior lighting power allowance shall be based on the gross floor area covered by the plan.
+In cases where a lighting plan for only a portion of a building is submitted, the interior lighting power allowance shall be based on the gross interior floor area covered by the plan.
 Plans submitted for common areas only, including corridors, lobbies and toilet facilities shall use the lighting power allowance for common areas in Table 15-1.